 However, if the next day, the same user clicks on an Organic Search result and visits your site, the GA Model will label the Source/Medium of the new session as google/organic.

-You must contact your account representative in order to import the cost data that appears in this tab.
-Note that the cost data reflects what is entered into Campaign Manager; it is not from the billing system.
-If you don't initiate cost data import, you won't be able to see Campaign Manager cost, impression, or click data in the Analytics reports.
+Note: The cost data reflects what is entered into Campaign Manager 360; it is not from the billing system.
+If you don't initiate cost data import, you won't be able to see Campaign Manager 360 cost, impression, or click data in the Analytics reports.

 Use the reports